 - Identify Provider, including x509 certificate and N2WS metadata downloads

-- Reports (preview) – Page contains links for downloading most N2WS reports (Backups, Snapshots, Audit, Usage, and Protected Resources).
+Reports – Page contains links for downloading most N2WS reports (Backups, Snapshots, Audit, Usage, and Protected Resources).
 Filter reports for account, user, and date and time.
-See section 16.9.
+See section 17.9.

 At the bottom of the screen you can find a few useful links to do the following: